 We crossed into the Yunnan province at the beginning of March, with winter still raging in many of the mountains.
 Our goal was to trek the famous Tiger Leaping Gorge over the course of three days.
 When we arrived the weather was freezing and ice was on the ground, but that meant most of the usual tourists were nowhere to be found.

 Over the next few days, we hiked along the gorgeous cliffs next to the Yangtze River.
 We saw hardly anyone, which we realised was really hard on the locals who live in the gorge.
 We made it a priority to buy something from as many of the guesthouses and restaurants as possible, as a lot of the residents struggle during the winter.
 Besides the sensational views, it was incredibly rewarding to be able to help those people who don’t have much of an income when many of the tourists stay away.

 Travelling in the off-season can surely be rewarding, if not only for ourselves but for the local people who are affected the most when tourism dies down and they are left to wait until it peaks again.
 Next time you plan your travels perhaps the off-season is the way to go.
 We think Botswana is looking very enticing….

 Do you have an off-season story to share?
-If so please send through to email@example.com and I will feature you in the series.
+If so please send through via the contact form and I will feature you in the series.